austinhartman2000/Baltimore-Ravens-Data-Scientist-Application-Project/README.md

+## Big Data Bowl Data

-Tracking data was too large to upload, copy and paste the tracking data from nfl-big-data-bowl-2025 into the data folder if you want to build the dataset from the ground up.
+The tracking data was too large to upload.
+Copy and paste the tracking data from nfl-big-data-bowl-2025 into the data folder if you want to build the dataset from the ground up.
 The PKL file can also be used instead (read the comments in the top of the ipynb) as it has the final model data after cleaning and feature engineering.

 ## Installation